HungVoCs47/SP500-Analysis/README.md

 The stock price is predicted base on the ticker which user entered.
 Furthermore, the system returns the most N affected stock price which user entered.
 The detail of the data is dowloaded from http://en.wikipedia.org/wiki/List_of_S%26P_500_companies

 ## How to run the project?
+Clone or download this repository to your local machine.